 CLOUDBREAK

-Your own cloud in 6 hours
+Your own cloud in only 6 hours

-Break up with the Big Tech cloud in this 1 x 6hr live training intensive where you are wholly supported in the process of building up your own sovereign, self-hosted and private infrastructure – free from AI, shady data-sharing agreements and prying eyes.
+Break up with the Big Tech cloud in this unique 1 x 6hr live training intensive where you are wholly supported in the process of building up your own sovereign, self-hosted and private infrastructure – free from AI, shady data-sharing agreements and prying eyes.
 Running atop renewable energy on a European Internet backbone, the cloud platform is both tightly locked-down and easy to maintain.

 Intended for complete newcomers to server system administration, this is the ideal course for those wanting to get a taste of deploying and securing powerful server applications on real Internet infrastructure.